-The Tri County Area School District is a tobacco, smoke/vape free, and drug free campus.
+The Tri County Area School District is a smoke / vape free and drug free campus.
 The use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful.
-Our school District clearly prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students on school premises or as any part of any of its activities.
+Our school district clearly prohibits the unlawful possession, use or distribution of illicit drugs and alcohol by students on school premises or as any part of any of its activities.

-In an effort to keep the schools and District premises free of drugs, school authorities may use specially trained dogs to sniff out and alert staff to the presence of illegal controlled substances in school lockers and in student's vehicles parked on District premises.
+In an effort to keep the schools and district premises free of drugs, school authorities may use specially trained dogs to sniff out and alert staff to the presence of illegal controlled substances in school lockers.

-Discipline sanctions (consistent with local, state, and Federal law), up to and including expulsion and referral for prosecution will be imposed on students who violate the standards of conduct.
-A description of those sanctions is listed under Student Discipline Code of Conduct
+Discipline sanctions (consistent with local, state and federal law), up to and including expulsion and referral for prosecution will be imposed on students who violate the standards of conduct.
+Descriptions of those sanctions are listed under Student Discipline Code of Conduct.